csebooks/web-essentials/content.en/introduction/introduction-to-Computers-and-the-Internet/_index.md

 In the past, most computer applications ran on computers that were not connected to one another, whereas today’s applications can be written to communicate among the world’s computers.
 The Internet mixes computing and communications technologies.
 It makes our work easier.
 It makes information instantly and conveniently accessible world- wide.
 It enables individuals and small businesses to get worldwide exposure.
 It is changing the way business is done.
 People can search for the best prices on virtually any product or service.
 Special-interest communities can stay in touch with one another.
 Researchers can be made instantly aware of the latest breakthroughs.
 The Internet and the web are surely among humankind’s most profound creations.

-**1.6 World Wide Web Consortium (W3C)** In October 1994, Tim Berners-Lee founded an organization—called the **World Wide Web Consortium** (**W3C**)—devoted to developing nonproprietary, interoperable technol-
+## World Wide Web Consortium (W3C)

+In October 1994, Tim Berners-Lee founded an organization—called the **World Wide Web Consortium** (**W3C**)—devoted to developing nonproprietary, interoperable technologies for the World Wide Web.
-**12** Chapter 1 Introduction to Computers and the Internet

-ogies for the World Wide Web.
 One of the W3C’s primary goals is to make the web uni- versally accessible—regardless of ability, language or culture.
 The W3C home page (www.w3.org) provides extensive resources on Internet and web technologies.

 The W3C is also a standardization organization.
 Web technologies standardized by the W3C are called **Recommendations**.
 W3C Recommendations include the Extensible HyperText Markup Language (XHTML), Cascading Style Sheets (CSS), HyperText Markup Language (HTML—now considered a “legacy” technology) and the Extensible Markup Language (XML).
 A recommendation is not an actual software product, but a document that specifies a technology’s role, syntax rules and so forth.

+## Web 2.0

-**1.7 Web 2.0** In 2003 there was a noticeable shift in how people and businesses were using the web and developing web-based applications.
+In 2003 there was a noticeable shift in how people and businesses were using the web and developing web-based applications.
 The term **Web 2.0** was coined by **Dale Dougherty** of **O’Reilly® Media**1 in 2003 to describe this trend.
 Although it became a major media buzzword, few people really know what Web 2.0 means.
 Generally, Web 2.0 companies use the web as a platform to create collaborative, community-based sites (e.g., social net- working sites, blogs, wikis, etc.).

 **Web 1.0** (the state of the web through the 1990s and early 2000s) was focused on a relatively small number of companies and advertisers producing content for users to access (some people called it the “brochure web”).
 Web 2.0 _involves_ the user—not only is the content often created by the users, but users help organize it, share it, remix it, critique it, update it, etc. One way to look at Web 1.0 is as a _lecture_, a small number of professors informing a large audience of students.
 In comparison, Web 2.0 is a _conversation_, with everyone having the opportunity to speak and share views.